Michellem4/Michelle_Portfolio/README.md

 # Project#1: California Wildfire Risk Prediction

 This project leverages machine learning to **predict wildfire risks** in California using historical wildfire incidents and meteorological data.
-The goal is to support prevention efforts by accurately identifying high-risk conditions and minimizing false negatives.
+The goal is to support prevention efforts by accurately identifying high-risk conditions and minimizing false negatives. # including that individual role that I took in the project

 ### Machine Learning Models